avramare/avramare/README.md

 ## 👨‍💻 About Me

 Ahoy, fellow tech enthusiasts!

-I'm a QA/Database Testing Engineer who navigates the complex seas of modern technology like a DIY sailor.
-With a passion for databases, testing, and innovative solutions, I transform challenges into opportunities.
+I'm a DIY sailor who navigates the complex seas of modern technology.
+With a passion for databases, testing, and innovative solutions, I've been on this ongoing quest for over three years now.

+Who knows where this journey will take me next? ⛵

 ### 🚢 Professional Compass
 - 🔬 QA/Database Testing Engineer at Spectral Core (2023-2024)